Skip to Content

 The food in both Disneyland Paris and Walt Disney Studios leaves a lot to be desired.

 The table service restaurants are expensive, hard to get a reservation for, and, frankly, not that good.
-The quick service restaurants are average at best and have extremely long lines.
+The quick-service restaurants are average at best and have extremely long lines.

 Overall, it is difficult to find a good meal in the parks.
 The parks have great snacks and sweet treats but are not the place to go for a meal.

 There are a number of table service and quick service restaurants for you to choose from.
-They have have better food than the restaurants in the parks, and you don’t have to make a reservation in advance for most places.
+They have better food than the restaurants in the parks, and you don’t have to make a reservation in advance for most places.

 You need to make a reservation for the character dining at Café Mickey and the Wild West dinner theatre.
 Other than those two restaurants, you can walk up to any restaurant and be seated right away.